-Dr Nighat Arif is based in Buckinghamshire and is able to consult fluently with patients in Urdu and Punjabi which brings a great deal of trust from her community.
+Dr Nighat is a family GP specialising in women’s health and family planning.
+She is based in Buckinghamshire and is able to consult fluently with patients in Urdu and Punjabi which brings a great deal of trust from her community.
 Nighat is a medical educator and provides teaching to local trainee GPs as well as at National and International conferences.

 Dr Nighat is a campaigner for Organ Donation in BAME communities and has appeared on BBC Breakfast to try to encourage more organ donation.
-She is also very confident on the radio and has a monthly “Radio Surgery” with Nick Coffer on BBC Three Counties Radio in addition to appearing on a whole range of programmes across BBC Three Counties Radio including Johnathan Vernon-Smith show, Andy Collins Breakfast show, Yasmeen Khan Show and Nana Akua Health and Wellbeing show.
+She is also very confident on the radio and hosts her own Sunday Breakfast show on BBC3 Counties Radio.
+Nighat regularly appears on TimesRadio, Talk Radio, BBC Radio 5 Live, BBC Asian Network and BBC Berkshire.

-Dr Nighat is a popular guest expert on several podcasts including ‘Surgical Spirit’ hosted by ‘The Third Eye Doctor’, ‘Diane Danzebrink’ and ‘Sikh Forgiveness’ talking about depression, menopause, anxiety and other medical issues that affect us all.
-She has also recorded a Podcast with Dr Louise Newson.
+Dr Nighat is a popular guest expert on several podcasts including ‘HerSpirit’ with Louise Minchin and Annie Emmerson (received over 100,000 downloads), ‘HuffPost’ Podcast, ‘Surgical Spirit’ and ‘Sikh Forgiveness’ podcast talking about depression, menopause, anxiety and other medical issues that affect us all.
+She has also featured on Dr Louise Newson ‘menopausedoctor’ podcast.